ecrosstexas/ecrosstexas.com-excellent/src/posts/wp-archives/2016-03-29-how-conservative-liberal-are-you.md

 Curious to see where your views fall along the political spectrum?
 Take [this short quiz](http://brainfall.com/quizzes/how-conservative-liberal-are-you/0v9m853/).

-{% imagePlaceholder "./src/assets/images/Screen-Shot-2016-03-29-at-10.34.11-AM.png", "Curious to see where your views fall along the political spectrum?" %}
+{% eleventyImage "./src/assets/images/Screen-Shot-2016-03-29-at-10.34.11-AM.png", "Curious to see where your views fall along the political spectrum?" %}

 My results?